 A fundamental treatment of the basic facts and theories comprising the science of psychology; exploration of the nature, scope and methods involved in the scientific investigation of human behavior, stressing such topics as learning, emotions, personality, sensation and perception.
+Not open to students who have completed CORE 131.
 Offered every Spring.